 5.2 Each licence type has its own application process and requirements that the Licensing Authority takes into consideration before determining a licence.
-Details on how to apply for a licence can be found on the Council's website but must be made in writing on the relevant application form.
+Details on how to apply for a licence can be found on the Licensing Authority's website but must be made in writing on the relevant application form.

 5.3 The Licensing Authority will consider how the applicant intends to operate their business as they will be assuming responsibility for the welfare of animals, either their own that are being used in the running of their business, or customers animals that they are caring for.
+The 2018 regulations set out a number of conditions that the licence holder will need to comply with, and we will be looking for the following when considering the application:

-(a) Applicants Experience: Confidence in the ability to handle and control an animal and a clear demonstrated knowledge of its welfare needs are a paramount consideration and form part of the conditions in law.
-Experience over years and/or qualifications will be taken into account.

-(b) Premise Suitability: This not only means the condition and security of the premises as a whole but includes any areas in which animals are to be contained.
-With a view to ensure the sizes of such areas comply with or exceed minimum sizes set out in the Regulation

-(c) Recording and Storing Information/Records: Before a premise is inspected, Officers would expect to see templates of client's forms, policies and procedures for the operation of the business that pay particular attention to the record keeping requirements set out in the Regulations including the operator and staff (if employed) development.
+- (a) Applicant's Experience: Confidence in the ability to handle and control an animal and a clearly demonstrated knowledge of its welfare needs are a paramount consideration and form part of the conditions in law.
+Experience over years and/or qualifications will be taken into account. - (b) Premise Suitability: This not only means the condition and security of the premises as a whole but includes any areas in which animals are to be contained.
+With a view to ensure the sizes of such areas comply with or exceed minimum sizes set out in the Regulation - (c) Recording and Storing Information/Records: Before a premise is inspected, Officers would expect to see templates of client's forms, policies and procedures for the operation of the business that pay particular attention to the record keeping requirements set out in the Regulations including the operator and staff (if employed) development.
 Future inspections will require the licence holder to produce complete records for the period since the previous licence application/renewal and must be available for inspection upon request.